agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 The OVA contains the following components preinstalled:

    * Docker CE 18.09.02
    * Python 2.7
-* Ntp
+   * ntpd
    * Network manager
    * EnhancedEndpointTracker docker image specific to the version of the OVA
    * A copy of the EnhancedEndpointTracker
-  `source code <https://github.com/agccie/ACI-EnhancedEndpointTracker>`_ located in */opt/cisco/src* directory
+     `source code <https://github.com/agccie/ACI-EnhancedEndpointTracker>`_ located in

-Once the OVA is deployed, access the console with the credentials below.
-Note, you will be required to change the password on first login.

-* username: **eptracker**
-* password: **cisco**
+     */opt/cisco/src* directory

 To get started with the OVA, perform the following steps: